adriankarp/reactpractice.dev/README.md

    ```bash
    npm run build
    ```
-2. Deploy the `build` folder to your hosting service.
+2. Deploy the `dist` folder to your hosting service.

 ## Contributing